Student and Alumni Bibliography

 - Christopher J. Donnelly, Ping-Wu Zhang, Jacqueline T. Pham, Aaron R. Heusler, Nipun A. Mistry, Svetlana Vidensky, Elizabeth L. Daley, Erin M. Poth, Benjamin Hoover, Daniel M. Fines, Nicholas Maragakis, Pentti J. Tienari, Leonard Petrucelli, Bryan J. Traynor, Jiou Wang, Frank Rigo, C. Frank Bennett, Seth Blackshaw, Rita Sattler, and Jeffrey D. Rothstein, “RNA Toxicity from the ALS/FTD C9ORF72 Expansion Is Mitigated by Antisense Intervention,” Neuron 80, published October 2013.
-Click to download (PDF).
+Download (PDF).

 Jarrett D. Morrow

-Jarrett D. Morrow and Brandon W. Higgs: CallSim: Evaluation of Base Calls Using Sequencing Simulation, ISRN Bioinformatics, published 2012.
-View Online.
+- Jarrett D. Morrow and Brandon W. Higgs: CallSim: Evaluation of Base Calls Using Sequencing Simulation, ISRN Bioinformatics, published 2012.
+View.

-Atara Noiade, “The Impact of FDA Enforcement of DSHEA on the Practice of Traditional Asian Herbal Medicine,” Update magazine, published December 2012.
-Click to download (PDF).
+- Atara Noiade, “The Impact of FDA Enforcement of DSHEA on the Practice of Traditional Asian Herbal Medicine,” Update magazine, published December 2012.
+Download (PDF).

-Atara Noiade, “Drug Reimportation: Is It the Solution to the High Cost of Prescription Drugs in the US?”
+- Atara Noiade, “Drug Reimportation: Is It the Solution to the High Cost of Prescription Drugs in the US?”
 Regulatory Focus magazine, published April 2013.
-Click to download (PDF).
+Download (PDF).

-Cameron W. Brennan, Roel G.W.
+- Cameron W. Brennan, Roel G.W.
 Verhaak, Aaron McKenna, Benito Campos, Houtan Noushmehr, et al.: “The Somatic Genomic Landscape of Glioblastoma” Cell 155 published October 2013.
-View online.
+View.

 - The Cancer Genome Atlas Research Network, John N Weinstein, Eric A Collisson, Gordon B Mills, Kenna R Mills Shaw, Brad A Ozenberger, Kyle Ellrott, Ilya Shmulevich, Chris Sander & Joshua M Stuart: “The Cancer Genome Atlas Pan-Cancer analysis project” Nature Genetics 45:10 published October 2013.
-View online.
+View.

-Suhn Kyong Rhie, Simon G. Coetzee, Houtan Noushmehr, Chunli Yan, Jae Mun Kim, Christopher A. Haiman, Gerhard A. Coetzee: “Comprehensive Functional Annotation of Seventy-One Breast Cancer Risk Loci” PLoS ONE 8:5 published May 2013.
-View online.
+- Suhn Kyong Rhie, Simon G. Coetzee, Houtan Noushmehr, Chunli Yan, Jae Mun Kim, Christopher A. Haiman, Gerhard A. Coetzee: “Comprehensive Functional Annotation of Seventy-One Breast Cancer Risk Loci” PLoS ONE 8:5 published May 2013.

-Paul D P Pharoah, et al: “GWAS meta-analysis and replication identifies three new susceptibility loci for ovarian cancer” Nature Genetics 45:4 published April 2013.
-View online.
+- Paul D P Pharoah, et al: “GWAS meta-analysis and replication identifies three new susceptibility loci for ovarian cancer” Nature Genetics 45:4 published April 2013.
+View.

-Jennifer Permuth-Wey, Kate Lawrenson, Howard C. Shen, et al: “Identification and molecular characterization of a new ovarian cancer susceptibility locus at 17q21.31″ Nature Communications 4:1627 published March 2013.
-View online.
+- Jennifer Permuth-Wey, Kate Lawrenson, Howard C. Shen, et al: “Identification and molecular characterization of a new ovarian cancer susceptibility locus at 17q21.31” Nature Communications 4:1627 published March 2013.
+View.

+Priyanka Shah received her Bachelor’s degree in Biotechnology from Dr. D.Y.
+Patil Institute, Mumbai-India (2009).
+Soon afterward, additional strengthening of her fundamental Biology principals made Priyanka pursue a Master’s degree in Biotechnology with a concentration of Cancer Biology and Drug Discovery from Johns Hopkins University (2011).
+Priyanka’s job search led her to her current position at the National Institutes of Neurological Disorders and Stroke (NINDS) at NIH.
 Priyanka works in a Crystallography lab and is part of a team that is actively involved in seeking active state Neurotensin structure as close as it can get to native human protein form.
-Priyanka is also involved in a Career Development committee of NIH, as a part of which she organized bi-monthly panels on current Science based career fields which are developing today.
-Avid reader and rock climber, Priyanka hopes to continue her pursuit of Science more from a Management point of view in the future.
+Priyanka is also involved in a Career Development committee of NIH, as a part of which she organized bi-monthly panels on current Science-based career fields that are developing today.
+An avid reader and rock climber, Priyanka hopes to continue her pursuit of Science more from a Management point of view in the future.

-Jim F. White, Nicholas Noinaj, Yoko Shibata, James Love, Brian Kloss, Feng Xu, Jelena Gvozdenovic-Jeremic, Priyanka Shah, Joseph Shiloach, Christopher G. Tate & Reinhard Grisshammer: “Structure of the agonist-bound neurotensin receptor” Nature 490 published in 2012.
-Click to download (PDF).
+- Jim F. White, Nicholas Noinaj, Yoko Shibata, James Love, Brian Kloss, Feng Xu, Jelena Gvozdenovic-Jeremic, Priyanka Shah, Joseph Shiloach, Christopher G. Tate & Reinhard Grisshammer: “Structure of the agonist-bound neurotensin receptor” Nature 490 published in 2012.
+Download (PDF).

 Maria Ximena Sosa

-Srirangan Sampath, Shambu Bhat, Simone Gupta, Ashley O’Connor, Maria Ximena Sosa, Andrew B. West, Dan E. Arking, Aravinda Chakravarti: “Defining the Contribution of CNTNAP2 to Autism Susceptibility” PLoS ONE 8(10) published October 2013.
-View Online.
+- Srirangan Sampath, Shambu Bhat, Simone Gupta, Ashley O’Connor, Maria Ximena Sosa, Andrew B. West, Dan E. Arking, Aravinda Chakravarti: “Defining the Contribution of CNTNAP2 to Autism Susceptibility” PLoS ONE 8(10) published October 2013.
+View.